ELELAB/TARGET_NBL/README.md

 - aggregated the data in the SummarizedExperiment
 - pre-processed and normalized the data
 - analyzed the available transcriptomics data to investigate the expression levels of AMBRA1 gene

+**We developed to this aim the R script 'Neuroblastoma.R'